SarangKumar/SarangKumar/README.md

 ## :relaxed:I'm a student at PES University
   - I'm looking to collaborate with other content creators ✋
   - 2023 Goal: Be a backend developer :persevere:
-  - Learning Flask, pandas, Web3 and animation and firebase and developing chrome extension.
+  - Learning Flask, pandas, Web3 and animation and firebase.

 ### Do fork and star some of my repos :wink: